bryanj1234/pyrouge-complete/README.md

+## An easier way to install pyrouge

 This repository contains the two components you need to use pyrouge in to score text summaries by using Python.

+It's verified to work in Ubuntu 20.04 LTS running Python 3.7.

 It combines two previous repositories:
 * The ROUGE-1.5.5 repo from [here](https://github.com/andersjo/pyrouge.git), and